Learn About Violas

 Sowing Directly in the Garden:

-- Direct sow in full sun to part shade in well-drained soil in early spring in the North, or fall in the South.
+- Direct sow in full sun to part shade in well-drained soil in fall in the South.

 - Prepare the soil by removing weeds and working organic matter into the top 6-8 inches of soil; then level and smooth.